 How about a Hawaiian pizza?
 Controversial topic, I know.
 I can’t resist a good Hawaiian … with ranch dressing of course.
 A riesling works well as it pairs with the tangy pineapple but also cuts through the salty ham.

 All these wines will also pair nicely with platters of cheese and meats so no need to switch varietals during the game if you don’t want to.
 Gotta focus of the half-time show, you know!

 BONUS: Dessert Pairings

-I don’t know about your friends, but my friends and I generally don’t do desserts at football parties.
-In case you do, here are some wine pairing tips.
+I don’t know about your friends, but my friends and I generally skip dessert while watching the game.
+In case you don’t, here are some wine pairing tips.
 Chocolate chip cookies and chocolate cake need a cabernet sauvignon.
 Brownies pair well with merlots.
 Cheesecakes are a little bit tricky because of the creaminess but a nice fruity Riesling does the trick.
 Rieslings are too sweet for some, myself included, but this one breaks the mold, getting a recommendation out of me.

 When all is said and done, if you just want to kick back with your beer and pizza, no one is going to judge.
 Don’t fix what ain’t broken, right?
 But hey, those of you looking to branch out, let us know your favorite wines in the comments below!

-Be sure to tag us in your Big Game festivities and traditional on social using #DCFray and #FrayLife.
+Be sure to tag us in your game day festivities and traditional on social using #DCFray and #FrayLife.